Pancreatic Cancer

 Adjuvant chemotherapy

-• Chemotherapy is a form of systemic therapy, in which drugs travel through the bloodstream to reach and destroy cancer cells all over the body.
+• Chemotherapy is a form of systemic therapy, in which drugs travel through the bloodstream to reach and destroy fast-growing cells like cancer cells all over the body.

 • Indicated in all pancreatic cancer patients after resection